 We love stories where we feel like we really get to know the characters.
 In this one, you’ll feel like you know Daniela.

 Daniela is a girl who is preparing for her first Day of the Dead without her grandpa.
-She makes an altar for him with all his favorite things and has actually been really looking forward to this day.
+She makes an altar for him with all his favorite things and has been really looking forward to this day.

-She really misses her grandpa (a feeling many kids can relate to), and she knows that this is the one day a year where her grandpa can visit her.
+She really misses her grandpa (a feeling many kids can relate to), and she knows that this is the one day a year when her grandpa can visit her.

-What’s extra cool about this book is that it also has many extra resources in the back, a glossary of words, and instructions for making a macaroni skeleton craft.
+What’s cool about this book is that it has many extra resources in the back, a glossary of words, and instructions for making a macaroni skeleton craft.
 And they have a lot of extra information on the sides of the pages.

 This book is also part of a series about holidays and celebrations, so you might want to get a few others if you like this one.